syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Overview.md

 # XPToolbar

 XPToolbar control is a container for a group of commands or control, which have relative functions.
-Supports build-in BarItems similar to the functionality of Menu, ComboBox, TextBox, Label and much more.
+Supports built-in BarItems similar to the functionality of Menu, ComboBox, TextBox, Label and much more.

 ![](Overview_images/Overview_img2.png)